 According to the FBI, today’s schemes increasingly start with fake online profiles on Match.com, Facebook, Instagram, and other social media platforms.
 A photo of somebody else—someone attractive without being too good looking—is paired with a well-crafted bio, along with posts designed to appeal to their target audience.

-In the US, that audience includes women over 40, who suffer the highest losses from romance scams, at nearly $70 million last year.
+In the US, that audience includes women over 40, who suffer the highest losses from online romance scams, at nearly $70 million last year.
 Men over 40 make up a distant second, losing roughly $14 million.
 Worldwide, total losses are believed to be as high as $800 million.
 But since the vast majority of cases go unreported, actual losses are likely much higher.

 While there are any number of variations, these ploys generally riff from a familiar playbook.

 Online matches, likes, posts, or comments spark friendly conversations.
 The con artist on the other end is imminently charming, interesting, funny—and very much interested in continuing the conversation via personal email, text, or WhatsApp.

 From there, the flirtations fly fast and romantic interest is professed as quickly as possible, despite the fact these relationships nearly always represent a long-distance love connection.
 Over time, sometimes weeks or even months, the shyster will nurture a personal bond with his mark, identifying and capitalizing on their emotional vulnerabilities in order to engender what is ultimately misguided or, as some victims later admit, willfully-blind trust.

 It’s just a matter of time before this counterfeit Romeo starts asking for a “short-term loan,” to help him buy a plane ticket so they can meet in person, cover an unexpected car repair, or launch a new business venture.
 Sometimes it’s just a request to handle money transfers on his behalf.